-What is Brand Authenticity And Why Your Business Should Cultivate It
+What is Brand Authenticity And Why It Matters

 On January 15, 2009, US Airways Flight 1549 took off from La Guardia airport in New York.
 Three minutes later the plane hit a flock of Canadian Geese.
 The passengers and crew heard very large bangs and saw flames erupting from both engines.
 This was followed by silence and the strong odour of aviation fuel.